Elder Lady Erzhu: As empress

-Erzhu Rong was in control of the military at this point, although Emperor Xiaozhuang retained substantial powers, and Erzhu Rong wanted Emperor Xiaozhuang to marry Lady Erzhu as empress to cement the relationship.
+Erzhu Rong was in control of the military at this point, although Emperor Xiaozhuang retained substantial political powers, and Erzhu Rong wanted Emperor Xiaozhuang to marry Lady Erzhu as empress to cement the relationship.
 Emperor Xiaozhuang initially hesitated, as pursuant to Confucian regulations he would be committing incest if he did.
 However, the official Zu Ying (祖瑩) convinced him that the union would be advantageous, and so he agreed.
 Empress Erzhu was described to be jealous and did not tolerate Emperor Xiaozhuang's other consorts.
 Emperor Xiaozhuang once asked her father's cousin Erzhu Shilong to persuade her to be less jealous.
 Instead, she told Erzhu Shilong that Emperor Xiaozhuang depended on the Erzhus for his throne and that things could still change; Erzhu Shilong agreed with her.

-Worried about the hold that Erzhu Rong had on the military and how he had been willing to slaughter imperial officials (including Emperor Xiaozhuang's own brothers Yuan Shao (元劭) and Yuan Zizheng (元子正)), Emperor Xiaozhuang, during Empress Erzhu's pregnancy in 530, tricked him into entering the palace with his close associate Yuan Tianmu (元天穆) the Prince of Shangdang and his son Erzhu Puti (爾朱菩提) and killing them by falsely telling them that Empress Erzhu had given birth.
+Worried about the hold that Erzhu Rong had on the military and how he had been willing to slaughter imperial officials (including Emperor Xiaozhuang's own brothers Yuan Shao (元劭) and Yuan Zizheng (元子正)), Emperor Xiaozhuang, during Empress Erzhu's pregnancy in 530, tricked him into entering the palace with his close associate Yuan Tianmu the Prince of Shangdang and his eldest son Erzhu Puti (爾朱菩提) and killing them by falsely telling them that Empress Erzhu had given birth.
 This precipitated a war between the imperial forces and the Erzhus' forces, which lasted for two months, during which Empress Erzhu gave birth to a son.
 Eventually, the Erzhu forces, under the command of Empress Erzhu's cousin Erzhu Zhao, captured Luoyang and deposed (and later killed) Emperor Xiaozhuang, making his distant relative Yuan Ye the Prince of Changguang, and then later his cousin Yuan Gong the Prince of Guangling emperor.
 Erzhu Zhao also put Emperor Xiaozhuang's and Empress Erzhu's infant son to death.